 Over the past few years since I’ve started this blog, I find myself surrounded by bloggers who are in it for the profit.
 Gee, that sounds like something that should go in a song or poem!

 I always seem to get followers who are not genuinely interested in what I write about.
 They’re just people who are following me hoping that, I will become a customer to whatever it is they are trying to promote and sell, by following them back.
 I’m not that kind of writer or person.
 If I want to follow you back, I have to show actual interest in what you’re about as a person and a business.

-By looking at that picture of me you can see some of the things that I’m all about that get transferred from my brain to the pages of this blog: monsters, music, you name it.
 This blog is the heart of my online presence where I can freely express myself and talk about the things I love for my own pleasure, not profit.
 If other people like it, that’s a nice little bonus, but I don’t need to make money with it.
 Once I get my career going, that’ll be my income which is enough for me.
 I don’t need to be a millionaire to feel like I’ve lived a happy and successful life.

 I can handle a little critique but that crosses the line.
 The “help” that person was offering was a change far to big for me to consider initiating.
 Sometimes I write with excitement and a fangirlie type of language and that is what makes my writing authentic.
 I want my work to stand out, not blend in like a professional band biography on the Metal Archives.